ambethia/recaptcha/README.md

 To use hCaptcha:
 1. Set a site and a secret key as usual
 2. Set two options in `verify_url` and `api_service_url` pointing to hCaptcha API endpoints.
-3. Disable a response limit check by setting a `response_limit` to the negative or large enough value (reCAPTCHA is limited by 4000 characters).
+3. Disable a response limit check by setting a `response_limit` to the large enough value (reCAPTCHA is limited by 4000 characters).
 4. It is not required to change a parameter name as [official docs suggest](https://docs.hcaptcha.com/switch) because API handles standard `g-recaptcha` for compatibility.

 ```ruby